rac2030/rac.su/content/post/hugo/firebase.md

 6. Accept the default for database rules file
 7. Accept the default for the publish directory which is `public`
 8. Choose No in the question if it is a single-page app

+## Deploy
+Simply execute `hugo && firebase deploy` and your site will be up in no time.

-10. Create a `deploy.sh` file with the following content and make it executable `chmod +x deploy.sh`:
+Alternatively Create a `deploy.sh` file with the following content and make it executable `chmod +x deploy.sh`:

 {{< highlight bash "style=emacs" >}}
 #!/bin/sh